 Fittingly, the classic cuisine of Italy influenced DANCIN’s menu.
-Mushrooms stuffed with cheese and Italian sausage (a local favorite) makes a great pairing with DANCIN’s 2017 Plie Southern Oregon pinot noir.
-An antipasto board featuring local formaggio and salumi is outstanding with a fresh, citrusy white like the 2017 En Croix Southern Oregon chardonnay.
-A selection of wood-fired pizzas highlight a rotating cast of regional toppings on a house-made dough infused with olive oil makes a craveable companion for the full-bodied 2017 Tribute Rogue Valley Barbera.
+Mushrooms stuffed with cheese and Italian sausage (a local favorite) makes a great pairing with DANCIN’s 2018 Pas de Trois pinot noir.
+An antipasto board featuring local formaggio and salumi is outstanding with a fresh, citrusy white like the 2018 Chaîné Rogue Valley chardonnay.
+A selection of wood-fired pizzas highlight a rotating cast of regional toppings on a house-made dough infused with olive oil makes a craveable companion for the full-bodied 2018 Rogue Valley Barbera.
 Find their menu — which is updated every six weeks — and more information about pairings on DANCIN’s culinary page.

-“We design our menu to showcase interesting flavors that pair well with our wines,” says Desiree Baird, DANCIN’s executive chef.
+“We design our menu to showcase interesting flavors that pair well with our wines,” says Desiree Baird, DANCIN’s chef.
 Italian cuisine naturally offers delicious accompaniments for red and white varieties.
-“The rustic Old World-style tomato sauce on our pizza pairs well with red wines,” Baird notes, “while bright or raw flavors, like our salads, allow the more delicate notes of the chardonnay to shine through.”
+“The rustic Old World-style tomato sauce on our pizza pairs well with our barbera or sangiovese,” Baird notes, “while bright or raw flavors, like our salads, allow the more delicate notes of our chardonnays to shine through.”

-Plan your visit around one of DANCIN’s special events, including live music, yoga classes, holiday meals, salmon bakes and an annual winemaker dinner where five to seven courses are accompanied by not only wine, but by specially choreographed ballet dance performances inspired by the wines themselves.
+Plan your visit around one of DANCIN’s special events, including live music.
+Check in for updates on yoga classes, holiday meals, salmon bakes and an annual winemaker dinner featuring a choreographed ballet.

-While you’re visiting, nearby attractions include the outdoor Britt Pavilion in historic Jacksonville (don’t miss summer’s Britt Music Festival), and the world-famous Oregon Shakespeare Festival in Ashland.
+While you’re visiting, nearby attractions include the outdoor Britt Pavilion in historic Jacksonville (check out the full lineup of summertime performances at the Britt Music Festival), and the world-famous Oregon Shakespeare Festival in Ashland in the fall (outdoor performances are happening in the Elizabethan Theatre through Oct.
+9, 2021).
 Fish or raft the nearby Rogue River, or enjoy one of Southern Oregon’s many hiking or mountain bicycling trails.
 Elan Guest Suites or the Jacksonville Inn, both in Jacksonville, offer boutique lodging experiences a few minutes’ drive from the winery.